JordanMartinez/purescript-jordans-reference/21-Hello-World/09-Projects/src/02-Random-Number/01-Design-Thought-Process.md

 # Design Thought-Process

-**Note:** one should read through this project's corresponding test folder's "Design" file as it further clarifies a few things said below.
+**Note:** one should read through this project's corresponding test folder's `Test Thought-Process.md` file as it further clarifies a few things said below.

 ## Level 4 / Core